-A group of any number of students who wish to apply for Student Government Association recognition as a recognized organization may choose to apply as a “special interest group.”
+A group consisting of a minimum ten students who wish to apply for Student Government Association recognition as a recognized organization may choose to apply as a “special interest group.”

 - A special interest group shall only exist for one semester after its date of recognition, and all clubs must be start as special interest groups before applying as a fully recognized club.

 - A special interest group is not capable of receiving Student Government Association funds in excess of $500.